april-org/april-ann/CHANGELIST.md

 ### Bugs removed

+- Memory leak due to the GPUMirroredMemoryBlock pool was solved.
 - Solved bug at `stats.correlation.pearson`.
 - Solved bug at `trainable` when using `use_dataset`, `train_dataset`,
   `validate_dataset`, `grad_check_dataset` methods without a `bunch_size`